 - 1 September, if their course starts between 1 August and 31 December

 - 1 January, if their course starts between 1 January and 31 March

 - 1 April, if their course starts between 1 April and 30 June

 - 1 July, if their course starts between 1 July and 31 July

-Students may also be eligible if they’re:
+They may also be able to apply if they’re:

 - an EU national, or a relative of one